cchitsiang/awesome-stars/README.md

 ## Go

-- [memphisdev/memphis-broker](https://github.com/memphisdev/memphis-broker) - Real-Time Data Processing Platform
+- [memphisdev/memphis-broker](https://github.com/memphisdev/memphis-broker) - Memphis is an Open-Source, Real-Time Data Processing Platform
 - [teamhanko/hanko](https://github.com/teamhanko/hanko) - A passkey-first approach to authentication that takes you on the journey beyond passwords.
 For better security, conversion rates, and happier users.
 - [charmbracelet/gum](https://github.com/charmbracelet/gum) - A tool for glamorous shell scripts 🎀
 - [coder/coder](https://github.com/coder/coder) - Remote development environments on your infrastructure provisioned with Terraform